medinaalonso/DataGran/README.md

 # Backend developer interview question #2

-Docker container that runs a Flask app.
+Docker orchestration that runs a Flask app.

 ## Installation with Docker compose